How the coronavirus has hit global sport - France 24

 RUGBY UNION

--- The Six Nations match between Ireland and Italy in Dublin, scheduled for Saturday, had already been cancelled.
+-- The Six Nations match between Italy and England in Rome on March 14 as well as this Saturday's Ireland v Italy duel in Dublin have been cancelled.

--- The Italy v England match set for Rome on March 15 will be played without spectators.

 MOTOR RACING